Meet the GREAT Pumpkin Pie, a vegan pumpkin pie recipe that’s also soy-free, gluten-free, and oil-free!

 But, ever since creating the Pumpkin Pie Custards in LTEV, I’ve wanted to somehow transform the recipe into a pie.
 It needed tweaks, to thicken and stabilize for a successful pumpkin pie made with vegan ingredients.

-Plus, I wanted to develop a crust that is (1) wholesome and (2) EASY (we need some breaks during the holidays).
+Plus, I wanted to develop a crust that is (1) wholesome and (2) easy (we need some breaks during the holidays).

 After quite a few tests, success!

+But perhaps the biggest bonus of this crust is how easy it is to make.
 All the ingredients for the crust whiz together in the food processor, and then you simply press it into your pie plate.

 - Pumpkin Chia Pudding